inevitablesale/hubspot-job-alert/README.md

 - Build command: `./postinstall.sh` (install dependencies; add frontend build if desired)
 - Start command: `uvicorn server:app --host 0.0.0.0 --port $PORT` (import shim for Render defaults; `backend.main:app` also works)

+If using a Render Secret File named `DOMAINS_FILE`, it will be mounted at `/etc/secrets/DOMAINS_FILE` and is read automatically without additional configuration.

 The backend listens on the `PORT` environment variable for Render compatibility.